WouterKlein/plant-humanities/docs/cassava/README.md

 <param title="Dominican Republic" eid="Q786">
 <param title="Puerto Rico" eid="Q1183">

-## …and Experimentation
+## … and experimentation
 Cassava exists in two varieties: sweet and bitter cassava.
-In their raw forms, both sweet and bitter cassava contain hydrocyanic compounds, which are toxic to humans.[^22] The more bitter the cassava is, the higher the concentration of hydrocyanic compounds.
+In their raw forms, both sweet and bitter cassava contain hydrocyanic compounds, which are toxic to humans.[^ref22] The more bitter the cassava is, the higher the concentration of hydrocyanic compounds.
 Today, both varieties exist for the same species of cultivated cassava, _Manihot esculenta_.
 In the past, however, scientists such as [Johann Baptist Pohl](https://plants.jstor.org/stable/10.5555/al.ap.person.bm000006597) thought they were two different species.
-A [1906 article on cyanogenesis](https://www.biodiversitylibrary.org/page/43363072) outlines various experiments which had been conducted on the cassava root to determine its composition.[^23] The article’s authors were still in favour of Pohl’s identification of bitter cassava as _Manihot utilissima_, and sweet cassava as _Manihot aipi_.
+A [1906 article on cyanogenesis](https://www.biodiversitylibrary.org/page/43363072) outlines various experiments which had been conducted on the cassava root to determine its composition.[^ref23] The article’s authors were still in favour of Pohl’s identification of bitter cassava as _Manihot utilissima_, and sweet cassava as _Manihot aipi_.
 <param ve-image
 title="_Proceedings of the Royal Society London_(1906)" url="https://www.biodiversitylibrary.org/pageimage/43363072" fit="cover"
        attribution="Biodiversity Heritage Library">

 The botanical specimen on the right was collected by Pohl himself in Brazil.
 One inscription shows its earlier identification as _Manihot utilissima_, while a later label updates the scientific classification to the name it is known today, _Manihot esculenta_ [Crantz](https://www.biodiversitylibrary.org/bibliography/72216).
-Experiments to understand the natural world through chemical means can be traced back as early as [the 18th century](https://www.biodiversitylibrary.org/page/57980618), when Europeans began to write about methods of extracting the starch from cassava.[^24] The potential of cassava for industrial production would become more apparent in the 19th and 20th centuries.
+Experiments to understand the natural world through chemical means can be traced back as early as [the 18th century](https://www.biodiversitylibrary.org/page/57980618), when Europeans began to write about methods of extracting the starch from cassava.[^ref24] The potential of cassava for industrial production would become more apparent in the 19th and 20th centuries.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.m0233267">

-## Popularizing Cassava Overseas
+### Popularizing cassava overseas
 <param ve-image
 title="William Tufts Brigham,_Guatemala, The Land of the Quetzal_(1887)" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Guatemala.jpg"
        fit="cover"
        attribution="Wikimedia Commons">
-In 1887, American botanist, geologist, and ethnologist [William Tufts Brigham](https://archive.org/search.php?query=%28%28subject%3A%22Brigham%2C+William+Tufts%22+OR+subject%3A%22Brigham%2C+William+T.%22+OR+subject%3A%22Brigham%2C+W.+T.%22+OR+subject%3A%22William+Tufts+Brigham%22+OR+subject%3A%22William+T.+Brigham%22+OR+subject%3A%22W.+T.+Brigham%22+OR+creator%3A%22William+Tufts+Brigham%22+OR+creator%3A%22William+T.+Brigham%22+OR+creator%3A%22W.+T.+Brigham%22+OR+creator%3A%22W.+Tufts+Brigham%22+OR+creator%3A%22Brigham%2C+William+Tufts%22+OR+creator%3A%22Brigham%2C+William+T.%22+OR+creator%3A%22Brigham%2C+W.+T.%22+OR+creator%3A%22Brigham%2C+W.+Tufts%22+OR+title%3A%22William+Tufts+Brigham%22+OR+title%3A%22William+T.+Brigham%22+OR+title%3A%22W.+T.+Brigham%22+OR+description%3A%22William+Tufts+Brigham%22+OR+description%3A%22William+T.+Brigham%22+OR+description%3A%22W.+T.+Brigham%22+OR+description%3A%22Brigham%2C+William+Tufts%22+OR+description%3A%22Brigham%2C+William+T.%22%29+OR+%28%221841-1926%22+AND+Brigham%29%29+AND+%28-mediatype%3Asoftware%29&page=2])  published _Guatemala, The Land of the Quetzal_, in which he reported observations from his time in the book’s eponymous region.[^25] While visiting the town of Livingston, he describes being invited into people’s homes and witnessing the process of making cassava bread.
+In 1887, American botanist, geologist, and ethnologist [William Tufts Brigham](https://archive.org/search.php?query=%28%28subject%3A%22Brigham%2C+William+Tufts%22+OR+subject%3A%22Brigham%2C+William+T.%22+OR+subject%3A%22Brigham%2C+W.+T.%22+OR+subject%3A%22William+Tufts+Brigham%22+OR+subject%3A%22William+T.+Brigham%22+OR+subject%3A%22W.+T.+Brigham%22+OR+creator%3A%22William+Tufts+Brigham%22+OR+creator%3A%22William+T.+Brigham%22+OR+creator%3A%22W.+T.+Brigham%22+OR+creator%3A%22W.+Tufts+Brigham%22+OR+creator%3A%22Brigham%2C+William+Tufts%22+OR+creator%3A%22Brigham%2C+William+T.%22+OR+creator%3A%22Brigham%2C+W.+T.%22+OR+creator%3A%22Brigham%2C+W.+Tufts%22+OR+title%3A%22William+Tufts+Brigham%22+OR+title%3A%22William+T.+Brigham%22+OR+title%3A%22W.+T.+Brigham%22+OR+description%3A%22William+Tufts+Brigham%22+OR+description%3A%22William+T.+Brigham%22+OR+description%3A%22W.+T.+Brigham%22+OR+description%3A%22Brigham%2C+William+Tufts%22+OR+description%3A%22Brigham%2C+William+T.%22%29+OR+%28%221841-1926%22+AND+Brigham%29%29+AND+%28-mediatype%3Asoftware%29&page=2])  published _Guatemala, The Land of the Quetzal_, in which he reported observations from his time in the book’s eponymous region.[^ref25] While visiting the town of Livingston, he describes being invited into people’s homes and witnessing the process of making cassava bread.
 The instructions for Livingston Cassava Bread shows that the method of making cassava bread retains elements similar to those described in earlier European texts.
 He first notes the size of the cassava roots (twenty or thirty pounds) and their poisonous juice, before explaining how the bread is made:
 <param ve-image
 title="William Tufts Brigham,_Guatemala, The Land of the Quetzal_(1887)" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Guatemala.jpg"
        fit="cover"